Frequently asked questions

 The ārāma Karunā Sevena is a place for practice and it is open to anyone.
 It is the temporary home for many practitioners, who together form a community.
 It is fundamental to respect other people’s practice, space, and silence.
 For this reason following a strict daily routine helps everyone to live in harmony and respect each other, especially during periods of intense practice.

-“Living in an order is something that makes you a better person.
+“Living in order is something that makes you a better person.
 To respect the rules and to live accordingly is one’s primary obligation.
-It would be very difficult if we lived in a community that doesn’t follow order.
-Every society has its own set of rules and so does our monastic community, whose rules have been laid down by the lord Buddha - on the ground of committing offence - and I personally hold these precepts in high regard.
-In the beginning one does not fully comprehend the meaning and it is difficult to observe all of them, but this is because our minds are used to do what they want and are not willing to obey.
+It would be very difficult if we lived in a community that doesn’t follow the order.
+Every society has its own set of rules and so does our monastic community, whose rules have been laid down by the Lord Buddha - on the ground of committing the offense - and I personally hold these precepts in high regard.
+In the beginning, one does not fully comprehend the meaning and it is difficult to observe all of them, but this is because our minds are used to do what they want and are not willing to obey.
 The mind likes its freedom and does not want to submit.
 On the contrary, the order gives you more freedom than you would think.
 Abiding by the rules gives us protection from ourselves and our

 mind’s impurities.
-It is something that helps us overcome our wrong habits, laziness, arrogance, false speech, and on the other hand it supports the good qualities like effort, concentration, compassion and equanimity.
+It is something that helps us overcome our wrong habits, laziness, arrogance, false speech, and on the other hand it supports good qualities like effort, concentration, compassion and equanimity.
 Observing the rules, in fact, means to tighten one’s belt so that we could become a more cultivated person and a better one.
-After some time we might see that we does not need to tighten the belt so fast since this is our natural behaviour now and we are not capable of bad conduct. “
+After some time we might see that we do not need to tighten the belt so fast since this is our natural behaviour now and we are not capable of bad conduct. “

 Bhikkhunī Visuddhi (excerpt from the interview for the magazine Dingir)